carsontang/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-I started out with the architecture used in the LeNet lab.
+I started out with the LeNet architecture.
 My hypothesis was this architecture should be sufficient to obtain a validation set accuracy of at least 0.93 because the traffic sign images are 32x32x3, not that much bigger in terms of width and height from the MNIST dataset.
 I started out using a learning rate of 0.001, batch size of 128, and 20 epochs to train the classifier.
 This resulted in 0.891 validation set accuracy.
 Because there are 43 classes instead of 10 like in MNIST, I decided to increase the capacity of the network by doubling the number of filters in the first convolution layer.
 I chose to double because my goal was to use an unbounded binary search to find a good number.
 Fortunately, this doubling bumped up the validation set accuracy.
 I then doubled the number of filters in the second convolution layer.
 This also helped.
 After this, I noticed the training set accuracy approached 1.0 after several epochs whereas the validation set accuracy didn't climb nearly as high and even dropped at times.
 This was a sign that my classifier was overfitting so I borrowed the idea of using dropout after the fully connected layers from the AlexNet paper.
 As expected, this closed the gap between the training and validation set accuracies because dropout essentially trains an ensemble of classifiers and averages out the predictions of the ensemble.
 Dropout also reduces a neuron's dependence on the presence of another neuron, which increases regularization.
 I decided to add dropout after the convolution layers as well, which further decreased the gap.
 As expected, this slowed down convergence so I bumped up the number of epochs multiple times.
 I knew I could keep increasing the number of epochs by looking at the graph of the validation set accuracy versus the number of epochs.
 If the validation set accuracy showed a slight trend upward, I knew there was more training left to do.
 Because the number of epochs had increased so much, I wanted to squeeze as much of the network as possible so I experimented with various learning rates until I arrived at 0.0004.
 In the beginning of training, such a low learning rate is not needed, so I started with 0.001, which decreases to 0.0005, and finally ends up at 0.0004 using the method I described earlier.

-Using this method, I achieved a 0.952 validation set accuracy, and I felt comfortable enough about the network not having overfitted too much.
+Using this method, I achieved a 0.947 validation set accuracy, and I felt comfortable enough about the network not having overfitted too much.
 My final model results were:
-* training set accuracy of 0.986
+* training set accuracy of 0.988
-* validation set accuracy of 0.952
+* validation set accuracy of 0.947
-* test set accuracy of 0.938
+* test set accuracy of 0.937

+I also experimented with smaller batch sizes such as 96 and 48, but the loss values of the batches jumped around a wide range of values.
+This signaled to me that the batch sizes were too small so I ended up with 128 as the batch size.

 Given these results, I'm sure much more can be achieved with this modified LeNet architecture.
 For example, I didn't experiment with transforming the images into grayscale.
 Furthermore, I didn't augment the data.